Relationship addiction: signs, causes, and treatment

 Are there support groups for relationship addiction?

-Yes, there are support groups for relationship addiction, though they are not always labeled specifically as “relationship addiction” groups.
-These support groups often fall under broader categories such as codependency or love addiction, where individuals struggling with unhealthy relationship patterns find help and support.
+Yes, there are support groups for relationship addiction, though not all are explicitly labeled as such.
+Many belong to broader categories like codependency or love addiction, offering guidance and understanding to individuals dealing with unhealthy relationship patterns.

 Two groups that provide a secure environment for individuals to discuss their challenges, learn from the experiences of others, and work on altering their relationship behaviors are Co-dependents Anonymous (CoDA) and Sex, Love, and Addicts Anonymous (SLAA).
-Groups of this nature adhere to a 12-step framework that prioritizes the process of healing, self-improvement, and personal development.
+Such groups follow a 12-step framework focused on recovery, emotional growth and personal transformation.

 How to stop relationship addiction?